larkinthebest/semestralka-spmm-ai/README.md

 - The system creates a local SQLite database automatically

 ### 2. Choose Your Tutor
-- **Enola**: Friendly and enthusiastic, great for exploration and discovery
+- **Enola**: Friendly and enthusiastic explanation specialist
+  - Provides detailed explanations with examples
+  - Uses Amazon Q-style formatting for clarity
-- **Franklin**: Wise and methodical, perfect for structured learning
+  - Great for learning new concepts
+- **Franklin**: Methodical testing specialist
+  - Asks clarifying questions before creating tests
+  - Creates customized quizzes based on your preferences
+  - Perfect for practice and assessment
 - Switch between tutors anytime using the avatar selector

 ### 3. Upload Content